ghga-de/docs.ghga.de/user_docs/glossary.md

 :   The Helpdesk Lead manages the tasks of the GHGA Helpdesk and coordinates the work of the *Data Stewards<Data Steward>*.
 The Helpdesk Lead is responsible for responding to requests from data subjects regarding administrative data and acts as a liaison between the Data Stewards and the GHGA Operations Consortium Board.

 general:Independent Verification Address (IVA)
 : The independent verification address (IVA) is used to add additional security towards the identification of users in the GHGA Data Portal.
 An IVA is a verification factor that is independent of the primary route of authentication in the GHGA Data Portal using <general:LS ID>.
-IVAs can be phone numbers or postal addresses to which GHGA will send a code that then needs to be entered back into the GHGA Data Portal by the user.
-The user's account is then verified for this particular address.
+Further information can be found [here](other/iva.md).

 general:Institutional Review Board (IRB)
 :   See <general:Research Ethics Committee>.